Permamiss/Human-Fall-Flat-Autosplitter/README.md

 # Autosplitter for Human: Fall-Flat
- ## Autostarter, Autosplitter, and Autoresetter for Any% and Checkpoint%.
-Written by Permamiss
+ ## Autostarter, Autosplitter, and Autoresetter for Any% and Checkpoint%

 ### Instructions:
 1. Open LiveSplit